Ongoing volunteer positions

 • CENTER FOR HUMAN SERVICES HARVESTING FUTURES

 NEEDED: Volunteers 12 and older to be active in their community over the summer by helping reduce the amount of wasted fruit and increase access of fresh produce to low-income families in our area through gleaning.
-Individuals or groups are needed to help pick fruit at harvest events in the mornings from 9 a.m.-noon weekdays or Saturdays to be scheduled throughout the summer months.
+Individuals or groups are needed to help pick fruit at harvest events in the mornings from 9 a.m. to noon weekdays or Saturdays to be scheduled throughout the summer months.

 NEEDED: Volunteers, ages 14 years and older, on an ongoing basis to assist with child-care supervision and participating in fun, creative activities with the children while parents are attending class on site.
 Play games, sing songs and help children increase their developmental skills.
 Volunteers need to commit to two hours per week.
 Volunteers must have a current TB clearance and a background check for individuals 18 years and older.